shiroyang/EyeTracker/System Design for raw eye movement data analysis.md

+# psychopy Branch

+This `psychopy` branch is exclusively designed for integrating [PsychoPy](https://www.psychopy.org/) with the Tobii eye tracker.

+In this case, we assume you have gathered the raw eye movement data and PsychoPy data.

+**NEVER MERGE THIS BRANCH WITH THE MAIN BRANCH.**

 ## System Design for raw eye movement data analysis

 I want to construct a complete system for analyzing eye movement data using python classes, where calss name = EyeMovement and achieve the following goals.